simplicateca/craft4-matrix-conditionals/README.md

 Matches `"optionValue"`only when checked.

+_Additional Caveat_
-_Additional Caveat -_ Checkboxes are evaluated individually, not as a group.
-They can not be `:empty:` or `:notempty:`
+Checkboxes are evaluated individually, not as a group.
+Avoid attempting to evaluate them against `:empty:` or `:notempty:`

 Sample checkbox config: